The Theory

 Matter is circulating electromagnetic energy

-Every particle of matter is a self-sustaining loop of EM energy at speed c.
-When that particle moves, its energy traces a spiral.
+Every particle of matter is one or more self-sustaining loops of EM energy at speed c.
+When that particle moves, its energy traces a spiral (or spirals).
 The Lorentz time-dilation formula follows directly from the spiral geometry — no spacetime assumptions required.
 E = mc² drops out of the same calculation.
 The speed limit at c is structural: at c, no energy is left for further acceleration.

 2